Fresno Church Wins Lawsuit Against California Over COVID-19 Rules - Legal Reader

-Cornerstone Church in Fresno, California, just won its lawsuit against the state over COVID-1 restrictions.
+Cornerstone Church in Fresno, California, just won its lawsuit against the state over COVID-19 restrictions.

 A church in Fresno just captured a court victory.
 Last year, Cornerstone Church filed a lawsuit against the state of California over COVID-19 restrictions, and now the state will have to fork over $400,000 in attorney fees and another $100,000 in damages as part of the recent settlement.